bedrock-foundation/wallet-standard/packages/core/standard/README.md

 While wallets should continue to migrate away from using `window.solana`, this standard will not conflict with this, and will instead present a chain-agnostic interface.

 Because `window.wallets` may be in use by websites, and because wallets may be built into browsers themselves, we will extend the [Navigator](https://developer.mozilla.org/en-US/docs/Web/API/Navigator) interface instead.
+`Navigator feels like a natural place to store this interface, good call.`

 ### Present a chain-agnostic interface